gaston-senac/shredos/Compiling.md

   apt install build-essential rsync bc unzip libncurses5 libncurses5-dev git libssl-dev
 3. make nconfig
 4. make
 5. If you are having trouble downloading from some of the ftp sites, you could change the URL under Build options, Mirrors and Download locations
+6. Clone ShredOS
+7. Run install.sh
+8.

 # Options in BuildRoot:
 * Target: x86_64, elf, core2